- City Lights, Playboy (1975)

 Gilley has a biography, which aired on TNN called The Life and Times of Mickey Gilley.
-He has a theatre in Branson, Missouri, which seats 950 people that he plays in nine months out of the year.
-He also wants to open up a new real classy Gilley’s in Houston, Texas.
-In Branson, he does six shows a week, but he says concerts aren’t work and he will never retire.
-(Rogers).
-He owns two cafes called Gilley’s Texas Café.
+He had a theatre in Branson, Missouri, which seats 950 people where he played nine months out of the year.
+In Branson, he did six shows a week (Rogers).
+He owned two cafes called Gilley’s Texas Café.
 One is in Branson, Missouri, and one is in Myrtle Beach, South Carolina.
-At Gilley’s Texas Café, folks can eat barbeque ribs or steak or have the best in frozen drinks, along with appetizers like Texas Bullets and heaping platters of barbeque with beans, potato salad and coleslaw or Texas fries.
+At Gilley’s Texas Café, folks can eat barbeque ribs or steak or have the best in frozen drinks, along with appetizers like Texas Bullets and heaping platters of barbeque with beans, potato salad, and coleslaw or Texas fries.

 - 1936 — Born in Natchez, Mississippi